ngorringe/NGS_intro_Cambridge_SysBio/README.md

 ## Background

 [The cost of DNA sequencing has decreased dramatically since the end of 2007](https://www.genome.gov/about-genomics/fact-sheets/DNA-Sequencing-Costs-Data).
-This was the point at which sequencing efforts increasingly moved away from the [Sanger dye-terminator method](https://en.wikipedia.org/wiki/Sanger_sequencing), to a "next" generation of sequencing technologies, which are faster, cheaper and produce many more reads in parallel.
+This was the point at which sequencing efforts increasingly moved away from the [Sanger dye-terminator method](https://en.wikipedia.org/wiki/Sanger_sequencing), to a "next" generation of sequencing technologies, which are faster, cheaper and produces many more reads in parallel.
 Despite their higher throughput, the reads are shorter and of lower quality than those produced by Sanger sequencing.

 One next-generation sequencing (NGS) technology has come to dominate: [Illumina sequencing by synthesis (SBS)](https://www.illumina.com/documents/products/techspotlights/techspotlight_sequencing.pdf) on Genome Analyzer, HiSeq, MiSeq, NextSeq and NovaSeq instruments.